-Single Transferable Vote (PR-STV) and Local PR
+Single Transferable Vote (PR-STV)

 How it Works

-The BC Citizens Assembly recommended districts elect between two and seven members, depending on the geography of the area.
+The BC Citizens Assembly recommended local districts elect between two and seven members, depending on the geography of the area.

 Voting is simple.
 Rank candidates as few or as many candidates as you want in any order you like.
 You can rank across party lines.